Where is the Counseling Center Located?

 What about Confidentiality

-Students are assured of confidentiality in accordance with ethical and legal standards set by the American Psychological Association, American Counseling Association or National Association of Social Workers.
+Students are assured of confidentiality in accordance with ethical and legal standards set by the American Counseling Association and National Association of Social Workers.
 Each staff member must sign a Confidentiality Agreement stating that disclosure of any student information without written consent from the student is prohibited by the Counseling and Testing Center, Alcorn State University, the Family Education Rights and Privacy Act of 1974 (FERPA) and the Health Insurance Portability and Accountability Act of 2003 (HIPAA).

 Counseling and Testing Staff may only release information to the proper authorities if the student: